mmadsen/ctmixtures/README.md

 ## Running a Simulation ##

-The driver program for running a simulation is in the `simulations` directory, and is called `sim-ctmixture-single.py`.
+The simplest driver program for running a simulation is in the `simulations` directory, and is called `sim-ctmixture-notimeaveraging.py`.
 This script runs a single simulation model, and is given both a configuration file (in JSON format), and several command-line switches.
+This simulation model runs a mixture of CT transmission rules for some period of time without sampling.
+Given an interval to measure the survival of traits (ala Kandler and Steele), a sample is taken to start trait tracking, and then a sample is taken to complete the analysis.
+In addition to completing the survival analysis, the final sample taken also calculates and records a large number of sample- and population-specific statistics about trait frequencies, diversity, etc.

 Before running any simulation, ensure that MongoDB is running on your local machine (although it can be configured to run on another server), and that no username and password is required to access it (which is the default configuration).